-Task the student to compare skills, wages and responsibilities of roles linked to your subject.
+Task the students to compare skills, wages and responsibilities of roles linked to your subject.
+2

 Encourage students to research and present on roles of interest to them linked to your subject.
+3

 Click here to access a student facing PowerPoint slide deck, which will support you in highlighting the relevance of your subject with content taken from this guide.